jonsag/USBaspProgrammer/README.md

 My adaption of [Thomas Fischl's construction](https://www.fischl.de/usbasp/).

 This README concentrates on using ATmega88, and uploading it with avrisp, with a device such as [this one](https://github.com/jonsag/ardAVRProgrammer).
+Use the ICSP header on the programmer, and remember to set jumper J2.

 ## Compile and upload